 You could pat dry the oven or allow it to air dry, but most swear by hand-drying due to rust concerns.

-Storing your Dutch oven is also extremely important for the cooking pot optimum lifespan!
+Storing your Dutch oven is also extremely important for the cooking pot’s optimum lifespan!

-Check out this article that details in-depth the importance of storing cast iron and also vital storage tips.
+Check out my article on how to store cast iron that details in-depth the importance of storing cast iron and also vital storage tips.

 To Finish – Dutch Oven Temperature Guide